MicrosoftDocs/windows-itpro-docs/windows/security/security-foundations/certification/validations/fips-140-windows-server-2019.md

 ms.reviewer: paoloma
 ms.collection: tier3
 ---
-# FIPS 140 validated modules for Windows Server 2019
+# FIPS 140 validated modules in Windows Server 2019

 The following tables list the completed FIPS 140 validations of cryptographic modules used in Windows Server 2019, organized by major release of the operating system.
 The linked Security Policy document for each module provides details on the module capabilities and the policies the operator must follow to use the module in its FIPS approved mode of operation.
 For information on using the overall operating system in its FIPS approved mode, see [Use Windows in a FIPS 140 Approved Mode of Operation](../use-windows-in-fips-approved-mode.md).
 For details on the FIPS approved algorithms used by each module, see its linked Security Policy document or module certificate.

 ## Windows Server 2019, builds 10.0.17763.10021 and 10.0.17763.10127

 Validated Edition: Datacenter Core

 |Cryptographic Module (linked to Security Policy document)|CMVP Certificate #|Validated Algorithms|
 |--- |--- |--- |
 |[BitLocker Dump Filter]|Pending [(in process)][in-process]||